TechForgeSystems/Techforge-Optimzation-hub/README.md

 # ❓ How to Use?
 1. Go to [Releases](https://github.com/TechForgeSystems/Techforge-Optimzation-hub/releases)
-2. Download **"TechForgePc_Optimizer.bat"**
+2. Download **"TechForgePcOptimizerV3"**
-3. Run "TechForgePcOptimizer.bat" as Administrator
+3. Drag the TechforgePcOptimizerv3.ps1 into open Pc optimizer
 4. Watch the [Tutorial](https://github.com/TechForgeSystems/Techforge-Optimzation-hub/blob/main/Turtorial.md)

 # 🤝 Community